What you'll study

 Writing Britain Now

-Read and respond to texts written during the 21st century such as novels, short stories and plays that focus on topical issues such as Brexit, immigration, racial inequality, climate change, and terrorism.
-You will engage in lively discussion about a wide array of issues that affect our daily lives.
-You will also have an opportunity to reflect on the different perspectives diverse contemporary writers brings to the concerns of our time.
+Read and respond to texts written during the 21st century, novels, short stories and plays that focus on topical issues such as Brexit, immigration, racial inequality, climate change, and terrorism.
+You will also have an opportunity to reflect on the different perspectives diverse contemporary writers bring to the concerns of our time.

-An intensive study of Shakespeare plays from an intercultural perspective.
-You will examine four Shakespearean texts that dramatise or examine an intercultural encounter, and consider how these plays have been appropriated by and adapted in other cultures and by those intent on challenging dominant cultural norms.
-The module will be of particular interest to students who want to acquire a detailed understanding and knowledge of Shakespeare’s plays, particularly in relation to debates regarding race, colonialism, gender and sexuality, and cultural appropriation.
-There will be an opportunity, wherever possible, for you to attend a live performance or screening of one of the set plays, plus scheduled film screenings.
+Examine four Shakespearean texts that dramatise or examine an intercultural encounter, and consider how these plays have been appropriated by and adapted in other cultures and by those intent on challenging dominant cultural norms.
+The module will be of interest to students who want to gain more understanding of Shakespeare’s plays, particularly in relation to debates regarding race, colonialism, gender and sexuality, and cultural appropriation.

-Explore the Gothic as a literary genre and cultural mode from its origins in the late eighteenth century to its contemporary international manifestations.
+Explore the Gothic as a literary genre and cultural mode from its origins to its contemporary international manifestations.
 Gothic responds to the dominant culture of its time and represents an important mode of articulation for socially, politically, sexually marginalized groups.
 It responds to and negotiates racial, religious, gender and political issues and demonstrates an ongoing capacity to register the tensions that lie behind the surface of culture and identity.
-You will gain a thorough knowledge of the genre and its themes on this module, and will produce a Gothic case study.

 Written on the Body

 Feminist and gender criticism and theory are going through major developments in contemporary culture.
-At the same time, new and traditional gender identities, sexual orientation and intersectional, blended identities as well as intersectional discrimination (discriminating specific intersectional groups, such as black working-class women) are raised and analysed in literary texts.
+At the same time, new and traditional gender identities, sexual orientation and intersectional, blended identities are raised and analysed in literary texts.
 This module will allow you to take account of the newest developments in its critical engagement with feminism and gender in relation to a range of contemporary texts.

 All modules are subject to availability and this list may change at any time.